AI in WhatsApp chat

 -

-Al-generated text will never be sent by the app without your consent.
+Al-generate text will never be sent by the app without your consent.

 To put it simply, WhatsApp’s new Writing Help feature allows you to customize your chats to be supportive, enjoyable, or professional.
 Through which you will always have control.